-Read below the highlights on UAE Federal Law No. 17 of 2018 amending some provisions of the code of criminal procedure promulgated by the Federal Law No. 35 of 1992:
+Read below the highlights on UAE Federal Law No. 17 of 2018 amending some provisions of the code of Criminal Procedures promulgated by the Federal Law No. 35 of 1992

-His Highness Sheikh Khalifa bin Zayed Al Nahyan, President of the United Arab Emirates State, has issued a Federal Law Decree concerning amendment of some provisions in the Code of Criminal Procedure.
-One of these amendments is the inclusion of a third chapter to the fifth section of the law, entitled “Special criminal procedures” including three chapters and (53) articles on Criminal Order, Criminal Reconciliation and electronic monitoring as follows:
+His Majesty The President of the United Arab Emirates State, Sheikh Khalifa bin Zayed Al Nahyan, has issued a Federal Law Decree amending some sections of the Code of Criminal Procedures.
+One of these changes is the addition of a third chapter to the law’s fifth section, named “Special Criminal Proceedings,” which includes 53 articles and three chapters on criminal reconciliation, electronic monitoring, and criminal order.

 Is a judicial order issued by a member of the public prosecution in crimes of misdemeanors and offenses punishable by imprisonment or fine.
 This order is valid even without investigation or in absence of the accused person.
 As a result of this order is the termination of the dispute, unless the accused initiates an objection within seven days from the date of issue if he was present, or as of his publication if he was absent or after its amendment.
 The objection entails considering the criminal order as if it did not exist, and proceeding in the case shall be in accordance with the procedures prescribed in this law.

 Application of the criminal order provisions excludes (Crimes of limits set By God, retaliation and wergild – crimes against the security and interests of the state – crimes of influence in judiciary and abuse of its reputation, and disruption of existing procedures – offenses stipulated in Law No. (9) of 1976 on juveniles and delinquents – crimes that law do not allow application of penalty prescribed for – crimes punished under the law by the measure of deportation).